-Using a TOPO map, www.topomap.co.nz, record the route from place to place, and work out the distances from place to place to make calculations of the time the journey may have taken.
+Using a TOPO map, www.topomap.co.nz, record the route from place to place, and work out the distances from one place to the next to make calculations of the time the journey may have taken.
 Consider:

 - the terrain covered, the hills and valleys, - whether waterways may have been crossed, - the type of river flow (e.g. open ocean, rocky bays, shallow rivers), and note the best travel methods at the stages of the journey (on foot, by waka) along the way.